 Yet the most renowned region –and one of the best wine destinations around the world– is Colchagua Valley, undoubtably Chile’s wine heart.
 There you’ll get the finest Carménère.
 Base yourself in Santa Cruz for a few days to get the most out of your trip.
 Don’t miss the underground cellars of Montes, where Gregorian chants are played to the barrels; Lapostolle for amazing views of the valley and first-class accommodation in their Clos Apalta Relais & Chateaux; Montgras if you want to bottle your own blend and learn about the winemaking process hands-on; and Neyén, a boutique winery that offers a picnic by the vines with their wine tasting.

 Chilean wines to try

 If you can splurge, the best alternatives are Almaviva, Seña, Chadwick and Carmín de Peumo.
 For more budget-friendly, try Von Siebenthal’s Carabantes, Emiliana’s Coyam, Vik’s Milla Cala, Matetić’s EQ Coastal Sauvignon Blanc or Casa Marín’s Sauvignon Blanc Cipreses Vineyard.

-I personally wrote about Chile not only because I’m Chilean, but because I think the wine from my country deserves even more attention than it already has.
+Not only I’m Chilean, but I think the wine from my country deserves even more attention than it already has.
 I visited every region, and I keep going back for more.
 It never ceases to amaze me how even small wineries produce top-notch wines that have nothing to envy to much more prestigious Italian or French.
 And the best part is that many of those wineries are embracing sustainability, doing biodynamic and organic wines.

 Wine from Argentina